 Let us see how these two technologies can make web browsing and mobile shopping experience better than ever before.

 Faster Loading Speed: When it comes to business conversion and sales across mobile commerce apps and websites, loading speed plays the mission-critical role.
 According to the ecommerce giant, a mere 100-millisecond delay can amount to a loss of 1% sales.
 In the actual figure that comes down to $1 billion business.
 A combination of AMP and PWA technologies can decrease the latency to one-tenth compared to the traditional RWD technology.
 The combination allows the instant loading of the app content and pages.

 Enhanced Business Conversion: Apart from loading delay and latency there are several other factors that lead to friction and obstacles resulting in lower business conversion compared to the potential.
 Progressive apps coupled up with AMP technology can reduce such friction in checkout processes to a minimum and boost business conversion.
-According to a recent study, mobile commerce apps and websites utilising this combination of technologies enjoy at least 50% more conversion rate than earlier.
+According to a recent study, mobile commerce apps and websites utilizing this combination of technologies enjoy at least 50% more conversion rate than earlier.

 SEO Benefits: Google search engine algorithms is very particular about faster loading speed when giving search ranks to web pages.
 Moreover, Google openly gives priority to fast-loading accelerated mobile pages in search engine results.
 As they ensure a far better shopping and browsing experience, Google lists them way ahead of conventional web pages.

 Easy Integration: The biggest encouragement to opt for this combination of technologies is the easy integration of these technologies.
 A business can easily utilize the combination of these two technologies without fully revamping the website.
 They can quickly utilize the power of these technologies for business benefits without spending a hefty on web development.

 Combining AMP in PWA: How Does It Work?